 Although anyone may solemnly write their name to a magical Oath, that does not, in itself, make it ‘real’.
 A piece of paper, after all, is just that.
-In the same way, a person may be admitted to membership of an Order, but that does not mean they have truly entered any sanctuary or abode in the real sense.
-No ritual or ceremony will confer initiation of its own accord, and no person on earth may confer true Initiation on another.
-Membership of the Order, and initiation, are sublime matters of the soul.
-The work begins, nonetheless, with the Oath of Dedication (or Probationer Oath), usually signed while the aspirant is an Ordo Astri Associate.
+In the same way, a person may be admitted to membership of an Order but that does not mean they have entered any sanctuary in the real sense.
+No ritual or ceremony will confer initiation of its own accord; no person on earth may confer true initiation on another.
+Initiation and true membership of the Order are sublime matters of the soul.
+The work begins, nonetheless, with the Oath of Dedication (or Probationer Oath).

 Ordo Astri Gateway to Knowledge